alttch/eva-telegram/README.md

 Start chat with your bot and follow the instructions.

+* if macros is started as "/macro some args", args are added to macro arguments.

+* current *chat_id* is passed into macro kwargs and may be used later.

 ## Sending messages from macros

 When loaded, e.g. as *tbot*, extension provides functions: